xseman/dotfiles/SUCKLESS.md

 - `sent` — Simple plaintext presentation tool
 - `slock` — Simple X display locker
 - `st` — Simple terminal implementation for X
+- `scroll` — This program provides a scroll back buffer for a terminal like st.
 - `surf` — Simple web browser based on `WebKit2/GTK+`
 - `slstatus` — Status monitor for window managers that use WM_NAME or stdin to fill the status bar